Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 I have done photo shoots where I used strobes, but I still needed to do a custom white balance because the ceiling, floor, or walls were all creating a color cast that made the skin tones not look correct.

 You can find online skin tone swatches to compare a person’s skin to an approximate ethnicity color swatch.
-For example, the RGB value for caucasian skin is R:239, G:208, and B:207.
-The numbers may be darker or lighter than the light on the skin, but the numbers will generally go up and down uniformly.
+For example, the RGB value for Caucasian skin is R:239, G:208, and B:207.
+The numbers may be darker or lighter than the light on the skin, but they will generally go up and down uniformly.

 My favorite way to get a custom white balance is using my ExpoDisc.